-Adult women were socially required to cover their hair.
+Adult female presenting individuals were socially required to cover their hair.
 Day caps protected the hair from dirt acquired through everyday activities - smoke from fireplaces, grease from cooking, dust from travel, etc. Caps also covered hair which was washed infrequently - it was generally thought unhealthy to wash hair too often.
 It was easier to put on a clean cap.

-The more mature the lady, the more of the hair was covered.
-A working class woman would tend to cover more of her hair.
+The more mature the Victorian Lady, the more of the hair was covered.
+A working-class individual would also tend to cover more of their hair.
 We suggest a day cap for indoor wearing and under your bonnet or hat.
-There were many varieties of of bonnet (the recommended headwear of choice for The Great Dickens Dickens Fair!) or hat styles (all elaborately trimmed) or, for the lower classes, a simple mob cap.
+There were many varieties of bonnet (the recommended headwear of choice for The Great Dickens Dickens Fair!) or hat styles (all elaborately trimmed) or, for the lower classes, a simple mob cap.

 Shoes were typically laced-up boots for outdoor wear.
 Stockings went over the knee and were knitted out of cotton, wool, or silk and were often embroidered.